image-js/image-js-docs/docs/Getting started.md

 </TabItem>
 </Tabs>

-### Importing an image
+### Loading an image

-There are two ways of importing an image to process it, depending on the way the user is operating: local import and import through the browser.
+There are two ways of loading an image to process it, depending on the way the user is operating: to load locally and load through the browser.

-#### Local import
+#### Load via Node

-Local import is simple and only needs image's filepath.`decode` function will do the rest:
+Local loading is simple and only needs image's filepath.`decode` function will do the rest:

 ```ts
 let parsedImage = decode(readFileSync(<filepath>));
 ```

-#### Import via link
+#### Load via link

-Importing an image via browser is different.
+Loading an image via browser is different.
 It goes through `fetch` function:

 ```ts
 let image = async () => {